How being change-oriented enables business reinvention

 Case in point?
 Nike, who’s been making sneakers for decades -- and getting better and more profitable at it.

 Here’s how they did it: When the sports brand wanted to speed up and simplify the process for creating a pair of sneakers, it invested heavily in its network-powered supply chain.
 Working in tandem with Flex, a global automator, Nike invested in technology to help automate its shoe-making process.
-Using advanced robotics and digitization, Nike can now produce a pair of uppers in just 30 seconds.
+Using advanced robotics and digitisation, Nike can now produce a pair of uppers in just 30 seconds.
 What’s even more incredible?
 The uppers are made with 30% fewer steps and up to 50% less labor than the original pair.

 Lastly, Nike is focused on being an inclusive, responsible business.
 Nike Grind—a palette of premium recycled materials—is used in 71% of Nike footwear and apparel products, in everything from yarns and trims to soccer kits and basketball shoes, showing how they can innovate and be good corporate citizens at the same time.

 Their distinct approach to innovation is paying off.
-Nike has outperformed the S&P 500 over the past five years: between April 2013 and October 2018, the valuation of the S&P 500 has grown by 64%, but Nike has more than doubled in market capitalization, having grown by 110%.
+Nike has outperformed the S&P 500 over the past five years: between April 2013 and October 2018, the valuation of the S&P 500 has grown by 64%, but Nike has more than doubled in market capitalisation, having grown by 110%.

 Why 47% of high-growth companies allocate 60% or more of their innovation investment to disruptive innovation